Finding work again after becoming unemployed

 Making the opening statement of your CV as well written as possible is crucial.
 Think of this as a film trailer.
 Your aim here is to make yourself relevant and interesting, imploring the employer to read on.
 Some techniques in doing this include showing and not telling (provide examples of relative work that you've done instead of just stating how good you are), listing some hobbies that may coincide with the job role and ensuring your grammar is flawless.

-Recruitment agencies alleviate a lot of the stress and hassle out of your job search by leveraging their existing web of contacts to find your ideal role.
+Recruitment agencies alleviate a lot of the stress and hassle out of your job search by leveraging their existing web of contacts to find you the ideal role.
 Send them your optimised CV, outline your preferences (location, position, salary), and away you go.

 Tailoring your CV to every role you apply for is rather time consuming but will ultimately increase your chances of landing an interview.
 The same goes for your cover letter - there are a surprisingly large amount of people out there who send a 'default' cover letter to every job they apply for, with some even forgetting to change the company's name.
 This isn't the way to make an enthusiastic first impression and will see your CV tossed straight into the trash before an eye even scanned over it.